Off-centre ignition of sub-Chandrasekhar white dwarfs does not resolve the tension with the observed $t_0$-$M_{\rm{Ni}56}$ relation of type Ia supernovae: Example calculations

 Panel (d) displays the mass distribution during the homologous expansion stage.
 The final distribution of \nick consists of two regions.
 The main central region is slightly shifted to the south and forms as the TNDW moves through regions of higher densities than the ignition point.
 The second, northern region, results from the TNDW immediately after ignition and may be influenced by the details of the numerical ignition process.
 The northern region is in a low-density area and has a negligible effect on both $\mnii$ and $t_0$.

-This example yields $ \mnii=0.055\,\msol $ and $ t_0=36.1 $ days, while the 2D simulation of the symmetric case produces $ \mnii = 0.037\,\msol $ and $t_0=33.3$ days, slightly diminishing the agreement with observations, as depicted in Figure~\ref{fig:main_plot}.
+This example yields $ \mnii=0.055\,\msol $ and $ t_0=36.1 $ d, while the 2D simulation of the symmetric case produces $ \mnii = 0.037\,\msol $ and $t_0=33.3$ d, slightly diminishing the agreement with observations, as depicted in Fig.~\ref{fig:main_plot}.
 It is important to note that we compare the results with a 2D simulation of the symmetrical case rather than the 1D simulation, as the latter fails to capture the 2D TNDW instability, impacting the outcomes (see Appendix~\ref{sec:detinstab}).